 Pursuant to Stubbs, Thomsen, and Ledbetter, where a statute gives the Court of Appeals jurisdiction to issue a writ of certiorari, Rule 21 cannot be used to take that right away.
 The proper analysis begins with whether there is an authorizing statute and whether that statute contains any limitations to jurisdiction.
 N.C.G.S. § 15A-979(b) provides that "An order finally denying a motion to suppress evidence may be reviewed upon appeal from a judgment of conviction, including a judgment entered upon a plea of guilty."
-N.C.G.S. § 15A-1444(e) provides that if a defendant who has pled guilty is not otherwise entitled to an appeal as a matter of right, he nonetheless retains the ability to petition for writ of certiorari.
+N.C.G.S. § 15A-1444(e) provides that even if a defendant who has pled guilty is not otherwise entitled to an appeal as a matter of right, he nonetheless retains the ability to petition for writ of certiorari.
 Neither statute contemplates or authorizes any limitations on this Court's ability to consider and allow such petitions.
-While Mr. Robinson's failure to give timely notice of appeal from the denial of the motion to suppress may impact whether he has an appeal of right, it had no effect on the Court of Appeals' ability to allow Mr. Robinson's Petition, as authorized by § 15A-1444(e).
+While Mr. Robinson's failure to give timely notice of appeal from the denial of the motion to suppress may impact whether he has an appeal of right under § 15A-979(b), it has no effect on this Court's ability to allow this Petition, as authorized by § 15A-1444(e).

-Whether through Appellate Rule 21(a)(1) or N.C.G.S. § 7A-32(b) and § 15A-1444(e), the Court of Appeals had the authority to issue its writ of certiorari to reach the meritorious issue presented in Mr. Robinson's brief.
+Whether through Appellate Rule 21(a)(1) or N.C.G.S. § 7A-32(c) and § 15A-1444(e), this Court has the authority to issue its writ of certiorari to reach the meritorious issue presented in Mr. Robinson's forthcoming brief.